UPSC Civil Services (Prelims) 2020: How to Study Modern History Syllabus Effectively?

-UPSC Civil Services Prelims Exam has been rescheduled by the Commission for October 4, 2020.
-With a vast prescribed syllabus, aspirants need to strategically utilize this time to revise all the subjects to not panic at a later stage.
+UPSC Civil Services Prelims Exam 2020 has been rescheduled by the Commission for October 4.
+With a vast prescribed syllabus, aspirants need to strategically utilize this time to revise all the subjects and not panic last minute.
 Indian History is an important part of the UPSC syllabus for both Prelims and Mains exams.
 As per UPSC syllabus, Indian History can be divided into four categories:

 Before beginning with the steps to approach the exam it is necessary to know the syllabus covered under Modern India.
 The Modern India syllabus has various sub-parts:

 To approach each sub-part it is necessary to understand the syllabus and the type of questions asked in the previous year’s papers.

 Revise NCERT Textbooks Class VI-XII

 NCERT textbooks play an important role in understanding and constructing the base for the Modern History subject.
 The Modern Indian History syllabus can be studied from the NCERT of Class 6th to Class 12th.
 Also, the aspirants can read the Class 12th Tamil Nadu Board NCERT to better understand the evasion and Impact of Europeans in Southern India.

 |Complete List of NCERT Textbooks & State Board Books Required for Preparation (Class-wise & Subject-wise)|